launchbadge/sqlx/sqlx-cli/README.md

 ### Usage

-All commands require `DATABASE_URL` to be set, either in the environment or in a `.env` file in the current working directory.
+All commands require that a database url is provided.
+This can be done either with the `--database-url` command line option or by setting `DATABASE_URL`, either in the environment or in a `.env` file in the current working directory.

 `database` and `migrate` subcommands support only Postgres; MySQL and SQLite are TODO.